Dan Cherry: Club Cricket

-2010 season

-His prolific form continued unabated during the campaign.
+His prolific form continued unabated during 2010.
 Leading a side that was tipped by many to be relegation certainties, Port Talbot recovered from a difficult start with their captain once again playing a leading role.
 His value to his side was never better illustrated than his unbeaten 114 against Usk at The New Mansel out of a score of 209/8.
 This maiden century on his home ground helped Port Talbot gain their first Premier League victory.

 Cherry featured in another piece of history later in the season when against Swansea at The New Mansel, he and Mark Wallace shared an unbroken partnership of 323 for the 3rd wicket, a record stand for any wicket in the club's history.
 The Glamorgan wicketkeeper made a breathtaking 216 not out from just 145 balls with 16 fours and 13 sixes while Cherry contributed a more sedate unbeaten 115 from 114 balls with 12 fours and two sixes.

 Under Cherry's inspired captaincy, Port Talbot climbed steadily up the table during the second half of the season and eventually finished in fourth position with Cherry contributing an impressive haul of 593 runs at an average of 59.30 from 14 matches including four half centuries and two hundreds.